Find more information about the most common oral surgery dentist San Diego health problems experienced by pregnant women in this previous blog post.

 Magnesium has the added benefit of promoting restful sleep and relieving headaches, cramps, and even bruxism or teeth grinding.

-Poor oral health care and delaying the treatment that you might need could result in significant risk to you and your baby.
+Poor oral surgery dentist health care and delaying the treatment that you might need could result in significant risk to you and your baby.

-To prevent this, it is extremely important to take care of your oral health during and even after pregnancy.
+To prevent this, it is extremely important to take care of your oral surgery dentist during and even after pregnancy.